 Right when you get the footage, you’ll just want to see a 1k preview quickly.
 The good news is that fisheye rendering at 1k in AVP is quite fast at 10fps on the GPU.

 When using GoPro cameras, the stitching can be optimized since the camera sensors aren’t perfectly aligned/centered with the lens and therefore each have their own lens distortion model.
 So you can pass AVP this information in the the Lens Distortion Correction settings.
-If you’re using 1.5 beta 3, then the settings have been moved and updated.
+As of version 1.6 the settings have been moved and updated.

 The video and render examples showcased in this blog post do not yet have their stitches hand polished in AVP.
 They only use the initial automatic stitch because I just wanted to see the results quickly.
 So any obvious seams and parallax errors you see could be fixed with some hand polishing.
 I’m still learning how to best use the software.
 But you need to run alot of experiments to get polished results and possibly even composite multiple AVP renders in After Effects to get the most seamless results.